max-talanov/1/TED/intro.md

 * too fragile
 * had redundant and stupid rules
-* was unable capable of self-development
+* was unable of the self-development

 So we had to use different approach.